 Another case is using ND filters for slowing down the shutter speed.
 Sometimes one might want to intentionally blur fast action by “dragging” the shutter, or perhaps slow things down dramatically to make them disappear or appear smooth-looking.

 For the earlier image of the waterfall, I had to decrease my ISO to 50 with the polarizing filter, which gave me a shutter speed of 5 seconds.
-If I wanted to increase the exposure duration even further for long exposure photography, my only option would be to use an ND filter.
+If I wanted to increase the exposure duration even further for long-exposure photography, my only option would be to use an ND filter.

 Now one could argue that capturing a sequence of images, then stacking them in Photoshop could result in a similar image, but I disagree for two reasons.
-First, how much time, storage and effort would I have to waste by opening a bunch of RAW files and stacking them to produce a single TIFF file that I can no longer edit like RAW afterwards?
+First, how much time, storage, and effort would I have to waste by opening a bunch of RAW files and stacking them to produce a single TIFF file that I can no longer edit like RAW afterward?
 All I have to do is use a single filter, which takes 30 seconds to mount and I end up with a single exposure that works.
 With a filter, I could even take a few shots and stitch a panorama with massive resolution – good luck trying to do that with a few hundred stacked images – that just sounds ridiculous to me.
 Second, the result of using a single exposure vs a bunch of stacked images is never going to be the same.
 When doing long exposures, I could use different techniques, such as partially blocking one area of the image to reduce its brightness, in order to yield the results I need.
 With the image sequence technique, there is also more potential for camera shake.
 Why go through all this hassle if you can do it all right in the camera?

 In other cases when panning motion, one needs to use slow shutter speeds, which can be problematic to achieve on a bright and sunny day, particularly at wider apertures.
 While decreasing ISO to the lowest number and stopping down the lens are good options, using an ND filter would simplify the task by cutting down the amount of light entering through the lens.